-Leading in the Wild: Growing Climate Resilience with Courage & Care is an 8-week online course for sustainability leaders and professionals who recognize that today’s climate challenges are unprecedented.
-This course supports those who feel a strong responsibility to act now, reduce climate impacts at their roots, and help create the conditions for long-term planetary wellbeing.
+Leading in the Wild: Growing Climate Resilience with Courage & Care is an 8-week online course for sustainability leaders and professionals to anticipate and respond to the impacts of climate change on their organisations and communities.

 Why this Course?

 Climate resilience, or cultivating the conditions to anticipate, adapt, and transform in response to unavoidable climate change impacts, is becoming essential.
-Yet many sustainability professionals were never trained for this kind of work.
-Many have asked me: How do we navigate deep uncertainty?
-How do we lead when there is no clear roadmap, no consensus, and often no institutional backing?
-Where do we look for inspiration and guidance when the predominant Western knowledge system is full of biases and limitations?
+But many professionals were never trained for this kind of work.

 What is this transformative course about?